 - A stencil.
 If you're like me and have a Silhouette Cameo, then you're cool and we can be friends.
 And also you can cut whatever kind of stencil you want.
 Mine is a shape I bought from the Silhouette Store.
 I used my Silhouette to cut it on regular old Con-Tact paper, the kind you line shelves with.
 My paper is patterned just because I had some laying around but clear would work too.

 You can also buy a stencil, or cut it out with an X-Acto knife, or whatever other stuff peasants without Silhouettes do.
 (I'm kidding.
 You're not a peasant.
 This Silhouette is going to my head.
 You should get one.
-Or just pay me to cut your stencil and I'll mail it to you.
+Or just visit my Etsy shop and order a stencil.
 Seriously.
 I would do that for you.)

 |Con-Tact paper stencil|

 Step 1.
 I took the two old shelves and sanded them down.
 They had previously been stained so I had to sand all that off.
 I don't have a picture of that.
 Sorry.
 I mean, it's some wood being sanded.
 Use your imagination.

 Step 2.
 I painted both boards turquoise.
 This is the color I want the shape to turn out, and it's the first color to go on the wood.
 Paint the edges, too.

 I white-washed over my turquoise to weather it and dull it down a little because it was a little darker than I wanted.

 |Like this.
 Except imagine the boards are still two separate pieces, and the stencil isn't there yet. |

 Look, I'm not really a DIY blogger, ok?
 I forgot to take photos.